Azure/Azure-Sentinel/Parsers/ASimRegistryEvent/ARM/RegistryEventEmpty/README.md

-# Source Agnostic ASIM RegistryEvent Normalization Parser
+# Microsoft ASIM RegistryEvent Normalization Parser

-This template deploys the ASIM RegistryEvent schema parser for Source Agnostic.
+This template deploys the ASIM RegistryEvent schema parser for Microsoft.
+The parser is a part of the Advanced Security Information Model.

-The purpose of this KQL function is to generate and make available the default schema columns for the ASIM Registry Event schema

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: